outcaste-io/sustainable-license/README.md

 source business models (enterprise features, hosting, etc.), then Sustainable License might be a great choice.
 Two things to consider:

-1. Other licenses like SSPL, Elastic prohibit others from providing a hosted solution -- Sustainable License has no such restrictions.
-So, others can run hosted services on the software.
+1. Licenses like SSPL, Elastic prohibit others from providing a hosted solution -- Sustainable License has no such restrictions.
+So, anyone can provide commercial hosted services around the software.

 2. All pricing is transparent and coded in the source -- which leaves zero room for a sales team to negotiate behind the scenes.